-Korea Cell Phone Services
+Cell Phone Services

-International plans from U.S. providers are not practical for retiree's in Korea
+International plans from U.S. not practical

 International plans from U.S. providers are not practical in Korea.
 There is no AT&T, no Verizon etc and unless you have some special (expensive) plan with those stateside providers for roaming services, you will want to get a Korea number.
 Most bases in Korea already have a concession in the AAFES Exchanges where you can do this.